jmy-k/dynamic-web-dev/week2/README.md

 to introduce colors, the black lines leave a colored "shadow" on hover. they are offset by a few pixels for effect. i used AI to determine the CSS transition for ```cubic-bezier```, for a bouncy effect as the lines move.

 on click, all of the colored lines will disappear.

+as more colored lines are added, the text will become more apparent.